tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

             - The players equipped item is no longer unequipped when using the drone.
             - Restored the drone creation sound (was removed in previous GMDX versions).
             - The Picture-in-Picture window has been made slightly bigger.
+            - The Picture-in-Picture window can now be minimised, which hides it and only displays textual info.
             - When running out of bioelectrical energy, the Drone will be parked automatically instead of being destroyed.
                 - Using the Drone augmentation while at 0 bioelectrical energy can be used to forcibly destroy the drone.
         - Synthetic Heart